pzavolinsky/react-unit/README.md

 By using `react-unit` you can run your ReactJS unit tests directly from node or gulp without having to install any heavyweight external dependencies (such as `jsdom`, `phantomjs`, the python runtime, etc.).

+Note: for testing simple components you might also be interested in [react-cucumber](https://github.com/pzavolinsky/react-cucumber).

 Installation
 ------------